 Published by Standard & Poor's, a Division of The McGraw-Hill Companies, Inc. Executive offices: 1221 Avenue of the Americas, New York, NY 10020.
 Editorial offices: 55 Water Street, New York, NY 10041.
 Subscriber services: (1) 212-438-7280.
-Copyright 2007 by The McGraw-Hill Companies, Inc. Reproduction in whole or in part prohibited except by permission.
+Copyright 2006 by The McGraw-Hill Companies, Inc. Reproduction in whole or in part prohibited except by permission.
 All rights reserved.
 Information has been obtained by Standard & Poor's from sources believed to be reliable.
-However, because of the possibility of human or mechanical error by our sources, Standard & Poor's or others, Standard & Poor's does not guarantee the accuracy, adequacy, or completeness of any information and is not responsible for any errors or omissions or the result obtained from the use of such information.
-Ratings are statements of opinion, not statements of fact or recommendations to buy, hold, or sell any securities.
+However, because of the possibility of human or mechanical error by our sources, Standard & Poor's or others, Standard & Poor's o

-Standard & Poor's uses billing and contact data collected from subscribers for billing and order fulfilliment purposes, and occasionally to inform subscribers about products or services from Standard & Poor's, our parent, The McGraw-Hill Companies, and reputable third parties that may be of interest to them.
+Standard & Poor's uses billing and contact data collected from subscribers for billing and order fulfillment purposes, and occasionally to inform subscribers about products or services from Standard & Poor's, our parent, The McGraw-Hill Companies, and reputable third parties that may be of interest to them.
 All subscriber billing and contact data collected is stored in a secure database in the U.S. and access is limited to authorized persons.
-If you would prefer not to have your information used as outlined in this notice, if you wish to review your information for accuracy, or for more information on you privacy practices, please call us at (1) 212-438-7280 or write us at: privacy@standardandpoors.com.
+If you would prefer not to have your information used as outlined in this notice, if you wish to review your information for accuracy, or for more information on our privacy practices, please call us at (1) 212-438-7280 or write us at: privacy@standardandpoors.com.
 For more information about The McGraw-Hill Companies Privacy Policy please visit www.mcgraw-hill.com/privacy.html.